I. About Shea Butter Tree

 Traditionally the butter is extracted by kneading by hand.
 However, it can also be done by using a kneader.
 Pressing by hydraulic/screw press, or solvent extraction can also be utilized followed by refining with refining equipment.

 By kneading manually, women churn the paste by hand with cold water added gradually.
-The mixing breaks the emulsion, causing the fat to beak away from the cake.
+The mixing breaks the emulsion, causing the fat to break away from the cake.
 Hot water is then added to melt the fat and set it free from the cake, which facilitates separation.
-Then large amount of cold water is poured on the mixture.
+Then a large amount of cold water is poured into the mixture.
 With stirring continues, the fat floats while the cake settles to the bottom.
 Women collect fat from atop of the water layer.

 14. Filtration and solidification

 The butter is then filtered through a filter cloth, allowed to cool down and solidify.
 Gradual stirring is done to facilitate cooling.